 In connection with the decision to discontinue the development of NeoCart, the Company's board of directors engaged a financial advisory firm to help explore its available strategic alternatives, including possible mergers and business combinations, a sale of part or all of its assets, and collaboration and licensing arrangements.
-On April 8, 2019, the Company and Ocugen, Inc. ("Ocugen") announced entering into the Merger Agreement.
-Upon the terms and subject to the satisfaction of the conditions described in the Merger Agreement, including approval of the transaction by our stockholders and Ocugen's stockholders, a wholly-owned subsidiary of the Company will be merged with and into Ocugen, with Ocugen surviving the Merger as a wholly-owned subsidiary of the Company.
+On April 5, 2019, the Company and Ocugen, Inc. ("Ocugen") announced that they entered into the Merger Agreement, which was subsequently amended on June 14, 2019.
+Upon the terms and subject to the satisfaction of the conditions described in the Merger Agreement, including approval of the transaction by the Company's stockholders and Ocugen's stockholders, a wholly-owned subsidiary of the Company will be merged with and into Ocugen, with Ocugen surviving the Merger as a wholly-owned subsidiary of the Company.

 The proposed Merger is structured as a stock-for-stock transaction whereby all of Ocugen's outstanding shares of common stock and securities convertible into or exercisable for Ocugen's common stock will be converted into the right to receive the Company's common stock and securities convertible into or exercisable for the Company's common stock.
-Under the exchange ratio formula in the Merger Agreement, the former Ocugen equity holders immediately before the Merger are expected to own approximately 90% of the outstanding capital stock of Histogenics, and the stockholders of Histogenics immediately before the Merger are expected to own approximately 10% of the outstanding capital stock of Histogenics subject to certain adjustments as described in the Merger Agreement.
-These adjustments include additional potential ownership based on Histogenics' cash at the closing of the Merger (the "Closing") after taking into account, among other things as set forth in the Merger Agreement, any Ocugen convertible notes that are not converted into equity at the Closing and proceeds from any Divestiture Transactions (as defined in the Merger Agreement), and may result in up to an additional 5% of the outstanding capital stock of Histogenics.
+Under the exchange ratio formula in the Merger Agreement, the former Ocugen equity holders immediately before the Merger are expected to own approximately 83% of the outstanding capital stock of Histogenics, and the stockholders of Histogenics immediately before the Merger are expected to own approximately 17% of the outstanding capital stock of Histogenics, each as calculated immediately prior to an approximately \$25 million financing of the combined company contemplated in connection with the closing of the proposed Merger (the "Closing").
 The exchange ratio formula includes Ocugen's outstanding stock options and warrants and Histogenics' outstanding stock options, warrants and Series A Convertible Preferred Stock.

 At the effective time of the Merger (the "Effective Time"), the Company's board of directors is expected to consist solely of members designated by Ocugen.
-Following the Closing, Shankar Musunuri is expected to serve as Histogenics' Chairman of the Board and Chief Executive Officer and Susan L. Drexler is expected to serve as the Company's Interim Chief Financial Officer.
+Following the Closing, Shankar Musunuri is expected to serve as Histogenics' Chairman of the Board and Chief Executive Officer.
 Also at the Effective Time, the Company will effect a name change to "Ocugen, Inc." and it is anticipated that trading for Ocugen's securities will be listed on The Nasdaq Capital Market under the symbol "OCGN."